oracle/truffleruby/doc/legal/legal.md

 We do not distribute MSpec or the Ruby Specs, but they are both copyright 2008 Engine Yard and are released under an MIT licence (see `mit.txt`).

+## FFI Specs

+We do not distribute the FFI Specs, but they are copyright 2008-2014 Ruby-FFI contributors and are released under an MIT licence (see `mit.txt`).

 ## Jay

 TruffleRuby uses the Jay parser generator, modified from